Preventing, Preparing for Critical Incidents in Schools

 Beth Schuster is an award-winning writer and editor with more than eight years of experience in technical writing and editing, mainly in the area of education policy.
 She is the managing editor of the

-Centers for Disease Control and Prevention, "School-Associated Student Homicides — United States, 1992–2006,"
+[note 2] Centers for Disease Control and Prevention, "School-Associated Student Homicides — United States, 1992–2006,"

-Vossekuil, B., R.A.
-Fein, M. Reddy, R. Borum, and W. Modzeleski, The Final Report and Findings of the Safe School Initiative: Implications for the Prevention of School Attacks in the United
+The Final Report and Findings of the Safe School Initiative: Implications for the Prevention of School Attacks in the United States, Washington, DC: U.S. Secret Service and U.S. Department of Education, May 2002.

 Prior Knowledge of Potential School-Based Violence: Information Students Learn May Prevent a Targeted Attack (pdf, 15 pages), Washington, DC: U.S. Secret Service and U.S. Department of Education, May 2008.

-School Health Policies and Programs Study 2006, Centers for Disease Control and Prevention.
+[note 5]School Health Policies and Programs Study 2006, Centers for Disease Control and Prevention.

 Date Reviewed: June 8, 2010